pushkargd/Data-Hub-Teched-Scenario/product recommendations using fp growth algorithm/README.md

   ![Alt text](./images/30.jpg "Optional title")

-31. Save the pipeline and call it as “<i-number>-Recommender”.
+31. Save the pipeline and call it as “<(your I number)>-Recommender”.

   ![Alt text](./images/31.jpg "Optional title")